 By the intendment of the judgment of the apex court in Peter Obi Vs Andy Uba, the term of office of Rotimi Amaechi would start running from the day he takes his oath of office as the governor of Rivers State.

 By implication, the office of Rivers State governor would not be vacant by May 29, 2011 since the four year term of office of Amaechi would still be running.
+He would be expected to vacate office for whoever would take over from him in October 2011 if he does not retain his seat in the next general election.

 The judgment of the apex court handed down has also rested varying interpretations to the provision of section 34 of the Electoral Act 2006.

+It has also defined the powers of political parties and INEC in substituting of candidates.
 The judgment has also enriched the nation’s jurisprudence by the reason of its pronouncement on when section 308 can avail a serving governor from civil or criminal actions.

 After Amaechi’s name was forwarded to INEC with an accompanying affidavit indicating that he had fulfilled all the constitutional requirements for the election, speculations started flying that his name was about to be substituted by PDP.